BarganConstantin/Network_Programming/Lab#3/README.md

 ## Description 📝

 This console application allows users to resolve domain names to IP addresses or vice versa using the [DNSClient.NET](https://github.com/MichaCo/DnsClient.NET) library in C#.
 The DNS server indicated by the system will be used by default, but the user can also specify a different DNS server to be used for the commands.

-The application provides three main commands:
+## Dependencies 📦

+The following dependencies are required for the DNS Client Application:

+- [DNSClient.NET](https://github.com/MichaCo/DnsClient.NET): A C# library for DNS resolution.

 ## Features 🌟